yardsale8/stat489_book/_sources/FunctionalListProcessing/OtherExamplesOfHigherOrderFunctions.txt

 For example, when processing text, it is often useful to switch all the text to lower case.
-We will create a decorator function that can be used to wrap any function that returns a string and insure that the output is lower case.
+We will create a decorator function that can be used to wrap any function that returns a string and ensure that the output is lower case.

 .. ipython:: python